specialkevin/lad/README.md

 ![L.A.D.](http://farm8.static.flickr.com/7175/6414704693_72270d49b0.jpg)

-L.A.D. is a link bot with a sexy web front-end for a link aggregation bot.
-The bot currently will parse out images and Github repos from links to display in seperate tabs.
+L.A.D. is an IRC link bot with a sexy web front-end.
+The bot currently will disply all links posted in a channel and parse out images and Github repos from links to display in seperate tabs.

 RQUIREMENTS
 -----------